OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 In this kind of case, it could be a good idea to have scripts with small names...
 See `go` and `killmux`, for examples.

+The Raspberry PI can also be an hotspot, you connect to its network to be able to access the data.
+All the info you need to do so are available <a href="http://lmgtfy.com/?q=hostapd+raspberry+pi" target="Google">on Internet</a>.

 ## Demos

 Follow [this link](./demos.md).